Non-Manufactured Precious Metal Trading License in Dubai

 Bank account opening: Engage a UAE-based bank to open a corporate account, subject to standard due diligence procedures.

-Licence fees and package costs vary depending on the office type selected and the number of visas required.
-Businesses should budget for licence fees, registration charges, and facility costs, as well as any applicable government fees for visa processing.
+License fees and package costs vary depending on the office type selected and the number of visas required.
+Businesses should budget for license fees, registration charges, and facility costs, as well as any applicable government fees for visa processing.

 Compliance and Regulatory Requirements

 Trading in non-manufactured precious metals in the UAE is subject to a robust compliance framework.
-Licence holders must adhere to:
+License holders must adhere to:

 UAE Central Bank anti-money laundering (AML) and counter-financing of terrorism (CFT) regulations

-Dubai Multi Commodities Centre (DMCC) Traceability Standards where applicable to sourcing
+Dubai Multi Commodities Centre (Dubai’s commodities ecosystem) Traceability Standards where applicable to sourcing

 Responsible sourcing policies aligned with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals

-Annual licence renewal with the Dubai South Free Zone Authority
+Annual license renewal with the Dubai South Free Zone Authority

 Maintenance of accurate trade records and financial statements